TugboatQA/docs/content/troubleshooting/fix-problem-x.md

 ![Screenshot of Available to Build Pull Requests shows an error message that states that there was an error loading Pull Requests.
 Try again.](/_images/error-loading-prs.png)

-A error loading Pull Requests in the Dashboard under **Available to Build** can happen if the person who initially added the repo to Tugboat no longer has access to the repo, or their permissions have changed.
+A error loading Pull Requests in the Dashboard under **Available to Build** can happen if the Git provider is having intermittent issues, or if the person who initially added the repo to Tugboat either no longer has access to the repo, or their permissions have changed.

+### What to try

+- Click the linked text, **Try again**.
-Try re-authenticating the repo on the Repository settings page in Tugboat.
+- Try re-authenticating the repo on the Repository settings page in Tugboat.
+- Check the status page of your Git provider to see if there's a service outage.